NoorHajbi/401-data-structures-and-algorithms/README.md

 It described in the previous node, so to run it you need to Enqueue(value) or Dequeue.

+# 13. Stack Queue Brackets
+- Function Called **validateBrackets**, that take string and return boolean.
+- So it checks for the 3 types of brackets, and return true if the brackets in the string are balanced or false if they are not.

 ----

 ## Whiteboard Process